Akawalid/parts_of_speech/README.md

 ## What comes next (ordred wrt to priority)
 - Adapt the model to be multilingual.
+- put the hyperparameters inside the config file.
+- Optimize the hyperparameters using DeepHyper to improve the performance.
 - Orgnize better the functions by creating utilities files (for data, training, model?...).
-- Optimize the hyperparameters using DeepHyper to improve the performance.